Křečovice: Sights

 The main landmark of Křečovice is the Church of Saint Luke.
 It is a cemetery church, built in the Baroque style in the mid-18th century.
 Composer Josef Suk, who is the most famous native of Křečovice, is buried here.

 The home of the composer Josef Suk is now the Josef Suk Memorial.

 The Church of Saints Peter and Paul is located in Hodětice.
 Its core dates from the turn of the 13th and 14th centuries.
-Its present appearance is the result of the baroque modifications.
+Its present appearance is the result of Baroque modifications.

 In popular culture

 The comedy film My Sweet Little Village was filmed in Křečovice in 1984–1985.